 While it can be tempting to ask as many questions as possible in order to gather more information, we advise that you do the opposite.
 Only ask for the information you need.

 Requiring a customer to invest more time and effort on a form can result in them abandoning the form.
-The goal when making forms is to reduce as much friction as possible; this increases conversion rate and reduces churn.
+The goal when making forms is to reduce as much friction as possible; this increases conversion rate and reduces churn, turning potential customers into existing customers.

 Give optional fields that customers can choose to either fill out or not fill out